Toronto Purchase: 1787 purchase

-A map of the Toronto Purchase.
-Notable is the British surveyor's insistence on using a grid, instead of using natural features to demarcate boundaries, such as Etobicoke Creek.

 Under the Treaty of Paris which ended the conflict between Great Britain and its former colonies, the boundary of British North America was set in the middle of the Great Lakes.
 This made the land north of the border more important, strategically and as the place for Loyalists to settle after the war.
 In 1781, the Mississaugas surrendered a strip of land along the Niagara River, and in 1783, land on the Bay of Quinte for the Mohawks who had been loyal to the British to settle (today's Tyendinaga Mohawk Territory).
 Between 1783 and 1785, 10,000 Loyalists arrived and were settling on land the Crown had recognized as Indian Land.
 In 1784, the Mississaugas surrendered more land in the Niagara peninsula, including land on the Grand River for the Iroquois.

 In 1786, Lord Dorchester arrived in Quebec City as Governor-in-Chief of British North America.
 His mission was to solve the problems of the newly landed Loyalists.
 At first, Dorchester suggested opening the new Canada West as districts under the Quebec government, but the British Government made known its intention to split Canada into Upper and Lower Canada.
 Dorchester began organizing for the new province of Upper Canada, including a capital.
 Dorchester's first choice was Kingston, but was aware of the number of Loyalists in the Bay of Quinte and Niagara areas, and chose instead the location north of the Bay of Toronto, midway between the settlements and 30 miles from the US.
 Under the policy of the time, the British recognized aboriginal title to the land and Dorchester arranged to purchase the lands from the Mississaugas.